PerryGraham/Betting-Model-NBA/README.md

 # This is a work in progress

-current best MAE is ~14.53 with XGBoost
+current best MAE is ~15.00 with Lasso Regression

 Sports betting predictive modelling project

-By: PerryGraham & alden-august-wang
+By: PerryGraham

 The purpose of this project is to predict the Over-Under of an NBA game.